krystinashveda/krystinashveda.github.io/about.md

 ---
 Hello, World!
 My name is Krystina Shveda.
 I am half Belarusian half Ukrainian, 26 at the moment, normally based in Minsk.

-My recent home however is City University London where I practice Interactive Journalism as a master student.
+My recent home however is City University London where I practice interactive journalism as an MA student.
 Beforehand, I've worked in IT industry for 3.5 years doing anything from blogging to multimedia production to community management.
-But my deepest passion is Data Journalism and Visualisation.
-I also initiated a Hacks/Hackers Minsk community.
+But my professional passion is data journalism and visualisation.
+I also initiated Hacks/Hackers Minsk community.

 This blog was created to accumulate my experiences, publications, creative experiments and ideas.